 concepts

-Doomscrolling defined: what it is, why algorithmic feeds reward it, what it does to attention and mood, and the specific tools that break the loop in 2026.
+Doomscrolling defined: what it is, why algorithmic feeds reward it, what it costs attention and mood, and the 3 specific tools that break the loop in 2026.

 Doomscrolling is the compulsive consumption of negative or distressing online content — usually news, politics, or social media feeds — for extended periods despite the activity making the person feel worse.
 The term entered mainstream use during 2020 and has been included in Merriam-Webster, Oxford, and the Cambridge dictionary since 2022.
 As of May 2026 the most effective interventions combine content filtering at source (keyword filters, feed removers) with friction-based blockers.